duydao/Text-Pastry/README.md

 ### Yet Another Focus Mode ###

-This mode lets us hide the sidebar, tabs and/or statusbar, all by one shortcut.
+This mode lets us hide the side bar, tabs and/or status bar.
+We can configure what to hide in Packages/User/TextPastryAddons.sublime-settings.
+By default, Focus mode will toggle the side bar, status bar and the tabs:

+    {
+        "focus": ["toggle_side_bar", "toggle_status_bar", "toggle_tabs"]
+    }

+In addition, we can toggle the minimap by adding ``"toggle_minimap"`` to the list.

 ### Shell (experimental) ###